 Philip Sullivan is now bankrupt, and Mr Anthony Castley of William Buck was appointed as trustee in August 2019 to administer the estate.
-Mr Castley has provided a circular to creditors outling his findings concerning the bankruptcy estate.
-In December 2022, Mr Castley provided a Notice to Creditors proposing to retire as trustee and appoint Ms Moira Kathleen Carter of BRI Ferrier as the new trustee.
-No further report has been received.
+Mr Castley has recently provided a circular to creditors outling his findings concerning the bankruptcy estate.

-In 2021, the Responsible Entity commenced proceedings as the Responsible Entity of the Scheme against CBRE Pty Ltd (CBRE) in relation to an allegedly negligent property valuation by CBRE, which the Responsible Entity alleges caused loss to the Scheme.
-The Responsible Entity filed its claim following the success of the Responsible Entity against a summary dismissal of proceedings brought by the defendant.
-The proceedings have now settled and are no longer before the court.
-The settlement was pursuant to a settlement agreement, the terms of which are confidential.
+In 2021, the Responsible Entity commenced proceedings as the trustee of the Scheme against CBRE Pty Ltd (CBRE) in relation to an allegedly negligent property valuation by CBRE, which the Responsible Entity alleges caused loss to the Scheme.

+The Responsible Entity has filed its claim following the success of the Responsible Entity against a summary dismissal of proceedings bought by the defendant.